ermannoGirardo/exproblab_assignment3/README.md

 *  **marker_publisher** is the node demanded to manage the input video acquired by Sherlock cam, in order to detect Markers and thanks to ArUco dictionary ( ARUCO_MIP_36h12) is possible to trace its ID.
 A publisher was added to shared the ID.

 ### FSM
 * **cluedo_investigation_FSM** is the core of the architecture.
-This node menage all the investigation behaviour, initialization of the investigation, menagement of all the acquired hypotheses (ontology), Sherlock navigation and manipulation to scan the environment
+This node menages all the investigation behaviour, initialization of the investigation, menagement of all the acquired hypotheses (ontology), Sherlock navigation and manipulation to scan the environment

 ### Launch Files
 * sherlock_assignment3/launch/**demo_gazebo.launch** is demanded to execute all the moveit plugins and controllers for the arm and spawns Sherlock into the predefined Gazebo scene.
 It also executes the **simulation.launch** file already developed to execute the **simulation.cpp** file already developed to source the Oracle node.